 Canada: bubble trouble?

-Canada’s economy has boomed of late, leading all other G7 nations for growth in Q1 2017 as reported by The Guardian.
+Canada’s economy has boomed of late, leading all other G7 nations for growth in Q1 2017.
 Much of the credit for this growth belongs to Canadian consumers, who boosted their household spending earlier this year, mostly through auto purchases.

 But much of the economic news coming out of the country recently has centered on its housing market.
 Home prices in two of the largest metropolitan areas, Toronto and Vancouver, have surged in recent years; since December 2015, prices are up over 33 per cent in Toronto and 21 per cent in Vancouver.8 Talk of a real estate bubble in these markets is now prevalent, as is the fear of this bubble bursting.

 Problems at Canadian mortgage lender Home Capital, related to a regulatory investigation into alleged fraudulent lending activity, stoked concerns that the high-flying Canadian housing market may crash similar to the US housing market during its subprime mortgage crisis.
 “Risks in the system appear to be building,” says Sunil Shah, Head of Canadian Fixed Income at Aviva Investors in Toronto.
 “But they don’t necessarily have to lead to a crisis.”